luismanfredi/luismanfredi/README.md

 ## Goals
 - Get a software development internship
-- Build strong and useful projects
+- Build useful and cool projects
 - Improve my backend and problem-solving skills
 - Become a confident and reliable developer